-Established by the Durante family in 1996, Profumum produces a range of more than 20 unisex perfumes in its four stores in Rome.
+Established by the Durante family in 1996, Profumum produces a range of more than 20 unisex perfumes in its four Rome stores.

-Three Durante brothers and one sister (Maria, Giuseppe, Felice and Luciano) produce their perfumes with a high concentration of essential oils for long-lasting effect.
+Three Durante brothers and one sister (Giuseppe, Felice, Luciano and Maria) produce their perfumes with a high concentration of essential oils for long-lasting effect.

 One of the most popular products is Acqua di Sale, a fresh, marine perfume with notes of myrtle.

 The streets around Via del Corso, Via del Babuino and Via di Ripetta (the three streets that fork southeast from Piazza del Popolo) are dotted with perfume shops, but this Rome-based business is a great place to go if you want to take home scents of the eternal city.

 Profumum Roma, Via di Ripetta, 10, Rome; +39 06 320 0306